mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 2. How many i-node reads are required to fetch the file access time at /var/log/dmesg ?
 Assume the inode of (/) is cached in memory.
 Would your answer change if the file was created as a symbolic link?
 Hard link?

 3. What information is stored in an i-node?
 What file system information is not?

 4. Using a version of stat, write code to determine a file's size and return -1 if the file does not exist, return -2 if the file is a directory or -3 if it is a symbolic link.

 5. If an i-node based file uses 10 direct and n single-indirect blocks (1 <= n <= 1024), what is the smallest and largest that the file contents can be in bytes?
 You can leave your answer as an expression.

+    The smallest = (10+(n-1)*1024)*(4KB)+1B.
+    The largest = (10+(n-1)*1024)*(4KB)+(4KB)*1024.

 6. When would `fstat(open(path,O_RDONLY),&s)` return different information in s than `lstat(path,&s)`?

+    They would return differnet information when path is a symbolic link.

 ## 10. "I know the answer to one exam question because I helped write it"

 Create a hard but fair 'spot the lie/mistake' multiple choice or short-answer question.
 Ideally, 50% can get it correct.

+    Which statement is wrong?
+(A)

+    A. pthread_cond_wait will return if another thread calls finishes or joins another thread by calling pthread_exit or pthread_join.

+    B.  pthread_cond_wait requires a mutex lock to be initialized and locked by the calling thread.

+    C. On a POSIX system, such as Linux, by default each process has its own memory space which is automatically protected from other processes.

+    D. A fork bomb is a process (or its offspring) overloads the system by quickly creating a very large number of processes.